 What is Desktop-as-a-Service (DaaS)?

-Desktop-as-a-service (DaaS) is a cloud-based desktop virtualization service hosted by a third party enterprise.
-The third party cloud provider manages all backend resources, such as desktop storage, compute, and networking, including the virtual cloud machines that run the desktop operating systems.
+Desktop-as-a-Service (DaaS) is a cloud-based desktop virtualization service hosted by a third-party enterprise.
+How does DaaS work?
+The third-party cloud provider manages all backend resources, such as desktop storage, compute and networking, including the virtual cloud machines that run the desktop operating systems.
 The desktop as a service provider streams the virtual desktops to end-user devices, allowing any time, anywhere access to desktops and applications.
-DaaS is a multi-tenancy provider, and, like most cloud service offerings, subscription-based.
+Like most cloud services, DaaS is subscription-based in a multi-tenant environment.
 Organizations can also deploy a desktop infrastructure in a private cloud in a local datacenter.

 Desktop-as-a-service (DaaS) is effectively a virtual desktop infrastructure (VDI) that someone else hosts and manages.

 The following are some of the relative advantages and disadvantages that can help you decide which desktop provider to use.